-Recommendation: Adopt the three categories of sealing into the water meter code 3.36. as is found in H44 LMD Code Paragraph and Table S.2.2. and as shown below.
+Recommendation: Adopt the three categories of sealing into the water meter code 3.36. like the criteria found in H44 LMD Code Paragraph and Table S.2.2.
+(See the current LMD Code and the 2018 NCWM S&T Committee Agenda to view the current criteria in other codes and the proposed criteria.)